Jackkrzyz/AITikTokCommentGenerator/README.md

 # How To Use

     1. install all files from github
-    2. install requirements
+    2. install the latest version of Python 3 and install all requirements using pip
-    3. enter openAI api key into [api_key.json]
-    4. run main.py
+    3. run main.py
-    5. copy link from tiktok (not from search bar)
+    4. copy link from tiktok (not from search bar)
-    6. fill out the from
+    5. fill out the form
-    7. click generate
+    6. generate